News of Friends of Grasslands

 Interaction between plants and the life in the soil

 This is the second in a series of three articles by Sarah, a FOG member and PhD candidate researching the role of interactions between plants and soil microorganisms in weed invasion.
 This article is about some of the questions and experiments she is undertaking to understand the interactions between native plants and weeds, and native soil microbe communities.
+The first part was in the November 2020 newsletter.
 The third part on some of her findings will appear in a future article.

 Soil microbe communities are important as they can dramatically affect plant performance in positive to negative ways, changing plant populations and local plant survival.
 My main questions are: what are the soil microbe communities of native grassy ecosystems, and how much do plants influence soil biotic communities?
 I am interested in these questions in regards to protecting and understanding temperate native grassy ecosystems.
 Say for example weeds are entering grasslands and altering the soil community, these communities may have had important mutualistic partnerships that native plants rely on.
 Or weeds could be making changes in soil communities that favour their growth or seedling establishment, giving themselves an advantage over time.
 These changes to the soil could persist even once the weed is removed, making it difficult for natives to re-establish in that area.
 This is a familiar experience to me, after continuous removal of weeds and replanting the area with native species, the native species often struggle to establish and thrive, while the weeds continue to return and grow without issues.